 Nonprofits and Tax Exemption

 Working collaboratively with colleagues in the firm’s Nonprofit Organizations practice, we regularly assist hospitals, health systems, and other nonprofit entities and tax-exempt organizations in navigating the complex requirements of the tax code and applicable health care laws.
 Corporate matters range from forming a new entity and obtaining tax-exemption; to mergers and acquisitions, joint ventures, and strategic affiliations with both nonprofit and for-profit entities; to the creation of organizational and transactional structures to achieve complex fundraising and operational goals; to converting to for-profit status.
 Such matters include fundraising, applicable public support tests, permissible lobbying activities, avoiding excess benefit transactions, use of bond-financed facilities, political activities, investment of endowment funds, and other matters unique to exempt organizations.

 Administrative Litigation and Government Challenges

 We represent hospitals and health systems, as well as health care trade associations and their members, in connection with rulemaking and adjudications before state and federal administrative agencies and in connection with challenges to agency actions brought in state and federal courts.
-Our Health Care practice litigation team represents those clients when it becomes necessary to seek judicial review of agency actions such as rules, formal adjudications, licenses, permits, and other informal adjudications.
-Our litigation has significant experience litigating certificate of need cases, as well as penalty, exclusion, de-certification, and other similar administrative or agency enforcement actions.
+We also represent clients in claims and cost report appeals.
+Our Health Care practice litigation team represents those clients in front of administrative tribunals such as the Provider Reimbursement Review Board, the Medicare Administrative Coordinator (MAC), the Qualified Independent Contractor (QIC), as well as administrative law judges.
+In some cases, it becomes necessary to seek judicial review of adverse agency actions.
+Our litigation team also has significant experience litigating certificate of need cases, as well as penalty, exclusion, de-certification, and other similar administrative or agency enforcement actions.
 By combining substantive knowledge with decades of experience appearing before and litigating against state and federal agencies, we provide value to our clients in the form of novel approaches to administrative law challenges.

 False Claims Act Investigations and Defense